LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 You can test your setup by sending an email from your email account to the email address you connected in the Conversational Cloud.
 When the message shows up in the Agent Workspace, you can respond as an agent and see the response in the sender’s email account.

 {: .notice}
-EmailConnect service will wait for 10 minutes before start polling emails from Brand’s configured email address.
+Email Connect service will wait for 10 minutes before start polling emails from Brand’s configured email address.
 It may take up to 10 minutes for brand to see the first email in the Conversational Cloud.

 ### Step 5: Setup for file attachments (optional)
 Email Connect uses Agent and Consumer File Sharing feature and supports these file types - JPEG, JPG, PNG, GIF, PDF, DOCx, XLSx, and PPTx.